abrahamoaks/Hamoye-Data-Science-Internship-2024/README.md

-# Hamoye Data Science Internship 2024
+# Hamoye Data Science Internship 2024 - Abraham Obianke

 Welcome to the repository documenting my journey through the **Hamoye Data Science Internship 2024**!
 This experience has been nothing short of transformative, providing me with the opportunity to deepen my data science expertise, tackle real-world problems, and collaborate with a diverse and talented community of data enthusiasts.